xgmitt00-220814/Type1toUnicode/README.md

 Like we previously mentioned, different fonts and/or PDF authoring programs use different glyph (GID) naming schemes.
 Obviously it's impossible to cover them all, but here is what we've encountered so far.
 You can see most of them in [to_unicode.json](to_unicode.json), although the czech magazines predominantly used Gxxx scheme.

 * First of all, **beware of glyph names with numbers 0 to 31,** like G20 or g3.
 These frequently aren't fixed and their glyph (and thus Unicode equivalent) changes file from file.
 There are historical reasons why it happens.
 In short, ASCII codes 0 to 31 are reserved for unprintable control characters.
-So in order to lower file size, some PDF authoring programs replace them with actual printable glyphs.
+So in order to optimize file size, some PDF authoring programs replace them with actual printable glyphs.
 However, this replacement may be arbitrary.
 If you want to repair such glyphs in multiple documents, you need to cross-compare them to make sure they're really fixed.
 Theoretically, you could also create separate JSON file for every PDF document, but that would be very time-consuming.

 * **Glyphs G232 and g232 may have different toUnicode mapping!** Type1toUnicode glyph name search subroutine is case-sensitive because of this, and you **must** put exact glyph names into the JSON file.
 Nevertheless, the mapping is usually identical for standard ASCII (codes 32 to 126), only then it starts to differ.
 We're not sure which fonts or programs use the gxxx scheme.